-In 2011, PKD prevalence per sampling was about 60% at the beginning of the study and remained at this level for the first 6 weeks.
-Thereafter values decreased to 20% until the end of the study (Fig. 1).
+In 2011, PKD prevalence was about 60% at the beginning of the study and remained at this level for the first 6 weeks.
+Afterwards it decreased down to 20% until the end of the study (Fig. 1).
 In 2012, prevalence was 84% at the beginning of the study (first week of August) and increased to 100% in the third week.
-Afterwards it decreased to a similar level as 2011, i.e. to 16% (Fig. 1).
+Afterwards it decreased to a similar level as 2011, to 16% (Fig. 1).

 In 2011, prevalence of animals showing pathological renal lesions remained at about 50% until the end of the study (Fig. 1).
-The discrepancy between PKD prevalence and prevalence of animals showing pathological lesions, especially in the last three weeks of the study was due to animals still showing chronic lesions in the kidney, while parasites were already eliminated (Table 1, for reference see Fig. 8).
+The discrepancy between PKD prevalence and prevalence of animals showing pathological lesions, especially in the last three weeks of the study was due to animals still showing chronic lesions in the kidney, while parasites were already eliminated (Table 1).